jpodwys/cache-service/README.md

 ## defaultExpiration

 The expiration to include when executing cache set commands.
-Can be overridden via `.setKey()`'s optional expiraiton param.
+Can be overridden via `.set()`'s optional expiraiton param.

 * type: int
 * default: 900